 Hearing loss can affect the quality of your life.
 It is better to treat it before it gets worse.
 Sometimes the damage that is caused can become permanent.
 Sound waves to your brain are sent by the tiny hair that is in your ears.
 They will never grow back if they get damaged.

-We can help you with your hearing loss, as we have a team of audiologists who know their work well and contribute towards giving you a life where you can hear perfectly.
+We can help you with your hearing loss, as we have a team who know their work well and contribute towards giving you a life where you can hear perfectly.